knative/serving/docs/client-conventions.md

 metadata:
   name: my-service # Named the same as the Service
 spec:
-  revisionTemplate: # template for building Revision
+  template: # template for building Revision
     metadata:
       # In the spec of Configuration, but the metadata of the revision.
       labels: